the1lab/1lab/src/1Lab/Counterexamples/Russell.lagda.md

 # Russell's paradox {defines="russell's-paradox"}

 This page reproduces [Russell's paradox] from naïve set theory using an inductive type of `Type`{.Agda}-indexed trees.
-By default, Agda places the type `Type₀` in `Type₁`, meaning the definition of `V`{.Agda} below would not be accepted.
-Since we're defining a data type, Agda allows us to attach the `NO_UNIVERSE_CHECK` pragma, which disables this checking *for the definition of `V`*.
+By default, Mikan places the type `Type₀` in `Type₁`, meaning the definition of `V`{.Agda} below would not be accepted.
+Since we're defining a data type, Mikan allows us to attach the `NO_UNIVERSE_CHECK` pragma, which disables this check *for the definition of `V`*.

 [Russell's paradox]: https://en.wikipedia.org/wiki/Russell%27s_paradox